RealChrisSean/semantic-qna/README.md

 ### Required Environment Variables

-Create a `.env` file based on the provided template and fill in your own values:
+Create a `.env` file based on the .env.example template and fill in your own values:

 ```bash
 cp .env.example .env